 Historically, bards were part of an oral culture, which began to die out with the advent of writing.
 Accordingly, as part of its progress towards literate modernity, the world became (according to Max Weber) increasingly “disenchanted”.
-Marshall McLuhan‘s concept of the “global village”, which describes the “shrinking” of the world due to modern telecommunications, also references the characteristic sense of alienation produced by hypermedia interconnectedness.
+Marshall McLuhan’s concept of the “global village”, which describes the “shrinking” of the world due to modern telecommunications, also references a characteristic sense of alienation produced by hypermedia interconnectedness.
 Thus, the world’s re-enchantment may ensue from a re-imagining of the traditional role of the bard in the global village.

 The music of translation

 Through its programme of creative collaborations structured around the core activity of song and verse translation, Global Village Bard explores the idea that music and language became separated at around the same time that language started to be written down.
 According to myth, this process may have become established in Mesopotamia, where the Tower of Babel came to stand for the profusion of tongues we now know as human language.
 However, the intimate intertwining of language and music that continues to this day may help to explain the mysterious impulses that articulate human emotion.
 In the act of translating verse, the musical component of language is released, placing it at the service of memory and imagination.